-Most of the lands within the current NRA, and some adjacent lands, were withdrawn or acquired for Reclamation purposes (refer to Existing Conditions map in Chapter 1).
+Most of the lands within the current NRA, and some adjacent lands, were withdrawn or acquired for Reclamation purposes (refer to Existing Conditions map in Chapter I).
 Reclamation currently operates and maintains two projects and uses its land, land interests, water and water interests, and facilities to fulfill and protect the respective project purposes:

-- Uncompandere Project - The Wayne N. Aspinall Unit (Aspinall Unit) of the Colorado River Storage Project.
+- Uncompahgre Project - The Wayne N. Aspinall Unit (Aspinall Unit) of the Colorado River Storage Project.

 A third nearby Reclamation project, the Fruitland Mesa Project, was authorized but never constructed.
+Reclamation has recommended to BLM that it revoke the withdrawals for the Fruitland Mesa Project.